 Manaf is creating a theatrical play depicting a secret meeting between representatives, discussing the splitting of Europe.
 Manaf wants to explore our history, thinking about how colonialism provoked wars, conflicts and the consequent migrations to Europe.
-Working with recently resettled Syrian new Scots from Inverurie, and local Huntly folk, Manaf invites the community to come and watch the play, and also film it on their own digital devices, contributing to a film of the play from multiple perspectives.
+Working with recently resettled Syrian new Scots from Aberdeenshire, and local Huntly folk, Manaf invited the community to come and watch the play, and also film it on their own digital devices, contributing to a film from multiple perspectives.
 The resulting films will be screened at events in Huntly, Edinburgh and Glasgow.